Curvature equations coupling symmetric tensors with a metric: Completely symmetric tensors

-\begin{remark} Among the possible linear combinations of \eqref{divrictr} and \eqref{divnorm}, the combinations \eqref{divrictrc} and \eqref{divrictrk} are distinguished by the absence of $\kcons(\om)$ or $\ccons(\om)$.
-This is relevant because the conformal scaling of $\kcons(\om)$, $\ccons(\om)$, and $\divcons(\om)$ is different.
-The first two rescale in a way that depends on $k$, while the last rescales in a way that depends only on dimension.
+\begin{remark} Among the possible linear combinations of \eqref{divrictr} and \eqref{divnorm}, the combinations on the right-hand sides of \eqref{divrictrk} and \eqref{divrictrc} are distinguished by the absence of $\ccons(\om)$ and $\kcons(\om)$.
+This is relevant because, by \eqref{conformalscaling1}, the conformal scaling of $\kcons(\om)$, $\ccons(\om)$, and $\divcons(\om)$ is different.
+The first two rescale in a way dependent on $k$, while the last rescales in a way dependent only on dimension.
 This means that given a conformal structure $[h]$ it makes sense to impose that either $\kcons(\om)$ or $\ccons(\om)$ vanish, but does not make sense to require that both vanish.
-The vanishing of $\divcons(\om)$ can then be treated as condition selecting within the conformal class. \end{remark}
+The vanishing of $\divcons(\om)$ can be treated as a condition selecting within the conformal class. \end{remark}